HFDurkaya/Data_mining_recsys/README.md

 # H&M Personalized Fashion Recommendations

-This repository contains a personalized fashion recommendation system for H&M customers.
-Main aim of the project is to create a visually seperated and personalized recommendation system with different emthods and compare them.
-This work has been done for the BLG 607 Data Mining course which is given by the Prof. DR Şule Gündüz Öğüdücü in Istanbul Technical University.
+This repository contains a personalized fashion recommendation system for H&M products dataset.
+Main aim of the project is to create a visually seperated and personalized recommendation system with different methods and compare them.
+This work has been done for the BLG 607 Data Mining course which is given by the Prof. Dr. Şule Gündüz Öğüdücü in Istanbul Technical University.

 ## Requirements